-Article 3.8 - Attendance in Regard to Getting and/or Keeping Driver's License
+Article 3.8 - Attendance Regarding the Getting and/or Maintaining a Driver's License

-TCA§49-6-3017 states that the Department of Safety has the right to deny driver's license privileges to persons under eighteen (18) not enrolled in school and not making "satisfactory academic progress."
-The law describes "satisfactory academic progress" as making a passing grade in at least three (3) full unit subjects or their equivalency at the conclusion of any subsequent grading period.
+TCA§49-6-3017 states that the Department of Safety has the right to deny driver's license privileges to persons under eighteen (18) not enrolled in school.

 The State of Tennessee considers a student withdrawn from school if he/she misses ten (10) consecutive or fifteen (15) cumulative unexcused days in a single semester.
 Any student under 18 years of age missing ten (10) consecutive or fifteen (15) total unexcused days of school during any semester or fails to pass three (3) full unit subjects in a single semester renders himself/herself ineligible to obtain or retain a driver's license.

-In order for a student to qualify for reinstatement of a revoked driver's license, he/she must attend school as prescribed by law and make a passing grade in at least three (3) full unit subjects or their equivalency at the conclusion of any grading period.
-Grading periods for driver's license purposes are at the end of the semester.
+In order for a student to qualify for reinstatement of a revoked driver's license, he/she must attend school as prescribed by law.
 The attendance office at the Central Office has the responsibility to appropriately notify the Department of Safety of all revocation and re-in statements.

-Article 3.9 - Physical Examinations and Immunizations (Board Policy 6.402)
+Article 3.9-Physical Examinations and Immunizations (Board Policy 6.402)